jeffcogswell/mongodb-classicmodels/README.md

 If you want it to go into a different database, edit the mongo-import.sh script and change each occurance of "ClassicModels" to whatever you like.

 You can also open the CSV files in Excel or LibreOffice.

+I borrowed the bash script from here, which is a really nice implementation of the Northwind database in CSV and Mongo: https://github.com/tmcnab/northwind-mongo